0r4nd/emnist-packed/README.md

-## "byClass" and "byMerge" datasets

-The full complement of the NIST Special Database 19 is available in the ByClass and ByMerge splits.
-These two datasets have the same image information but differ in the number of images in each class.
-Both datasets have an uneven number of images per class and there are more digits than letters.
-The number of letters roughly equate to the frequency of use in the English language.

-    train: 697,932
-    test: 116,323
-    total: 814,255
-    classes: ByClass 62 (unbalanced) / ByMerge 47 (unbalanced)

 ## "balanced" dataset

 The EMNIST Balanced dataset is meant to address the balance issues in the ByClass and ByMerge datasets.
 It is derived from the ByMerge dataset to reduce mis-classification errors due to capital and lower case letters and also has an equal number of samples per class.
 This dataset is meant to be the most applicable.